kydoc/kisi_test/Wiring Contact Sensors and Request to Exits (REX).md

 ![Image](https://help.kisi.io/hc/article_attachments/360026425753/Screen_Shot_2019-02-11_at_2.57.13_PM.png)

-Wiring Contact Sensors and Request to Exits
+Wiring Contact Sensor and Request to Exit

 *   Connect the contact sensor and/or the request to exit (REX) leads to to the channel inputs in the contact sensor and/or request to exit (REX) relays.